-Is blanching green beans necessary?
+Why blanching is important for green beans

-How do you blanch green beans?
+How to blanch green beans

-Here’s an easy-to-follow method for blanching green beans from chef Jacob Burton:
+Here’s an easy-to-follow method for blanching green beans from Chef Jacob Burton.

 - Then, submerge them in a bowl filled with ice water to shock the beans for 15 seconds.
 Remove them from the water and pat dry with paper towels.